srstanic/srstanic.github.io/_posts/2017-10-11-firebase-realtime-database-lists-sorting-pagination.md

 }
 ```

-It looks like now there is something wrong with the sorting.
+It looks like there is something wrong with the sorting.
 Agent with a time 3 hours behind the GMT comes before an agent with a time 4 hours behind the GMT.
 Agents that are 10 and 12 hours ahead of GMT come before an agent who is only 1 hour ahead.
-What gives?
+That doesn't make sense.
+Or does it?

 The value of the property by which the items are sorted is not a number anymore but a string.
 String values are sorted lexicographically.
 To fix the sorting, we need to figure out how to populate the `_sort_timezone_gmt_offset` property so that the values can be sorted lexicographically but follow the order of the numeric offset values.

-Since the offset values range from [-12 to 14](https://en.wikipedia.org/wiki/List_of_UTC_time_offsets) we can transform each offset value into a character and use it to populate the `_sort_timezone_gmt_offset` property:
+Since the GMT offset values range from [-12 to 14](https://en.wikipedia.org/wiki/List_of_UTC_time_offsets) we can transform each offset value into a character and use it to populate the `_sort_timezone_gmt_offset` property:

 ```javascript
 function getCharTimezoneForGmtOffset(timezoneGmtOffset) {